ASKoshelenko/Azure_configuration/opsw.md

-# Personal Introduction for Interview
+# My Introduction for HR Interview

-## Opening Statement
+## Opening (Warm & Personal)
 "Hi, Rano!
-I'm Alex, a DevOps engineer who strives to expand my knowledge across different areas.
-I have experience in cloud technologies and infrastructure automation.
-I'm certified as an AWS Cloud Practitioner, Google Cloud Professional DevOps Engineer, and hold Microsoft Azure certification.
-Just a couple of weeks ago, I achieved recognition by placing in the top 1000 specialists worldwide in the Google Skill Boost Challenge 2024."
+I'm Alex, and I'm really excited to be here today.
+I'm a DevOps engineer who loves learning and exploring new technologies.
+Recently, I achieved something I'm quite proud of - I made it into the top 1000 specialists worldwide in the Google Skill Boost Challenge 2024.
+I also hold certifications from AWS, Google Cloud, and Microsoft Azure."

-## Current Experience
+## Current Role (Show Experience)
-"Currently at EPAM Systems, I'm working on several projects:
+"At EPAM Systems, I'm currently working on some interesting projects:
-- On the AWS project, I mainly perform junior-level tasks
+- An AWS project where I'm growing my cloud expertise
-- I'm also involved in an Azure project, where I work in an international team handling DevOps responsibilities"
+- An Azure project with an international team where I handle various DevOps tasks

-## Key Project Highlight
+- And what I find really exciting is how different each project is, bringing new challenges and learning opportunities"

-"I think it's important to mention that I recently served as a DevOps engineer for the IT Marathon project, where:
+## Recent Achievement (Show Initiative)
-- Our team built the complete infrastructure for applications
+"I'd love to share a recent project that I'm particularly proud of.
+I was the DevOps engineer for EPAM's IT Marathon, where:
-- Created event hosting from scratch using Terraform
+- We built everything from scratch using Terraform
-- Later presented this work on YouTube to over 500 viewers"
+- I got to work with an amazing team

-## Notable Achievement
+- The best part was presenting our work on YouTube to over 500 students It was challenging but incredibly rewarding!"

-"I'm particularly proud of the CRM system I developed, which:
+## Business Impact (Show Value)
-- Automated client processes
+"One of my favorite projects was developing a CRM system that really made a difference:
-- Reduced data processing time by 40%
+- It automated many manual processes
-- Covered the full cycle from infrastructure design to implementation"
+- Cut down processing time by 40%

-## Motivation for Application
+- I handled everything from initial design to final implementation It showed me how technology can directly improve business operations"

-"I decided to apply for this position because:
+## Why OpsWorks (Show Interest)
-- My current project's funding ends on January 31st
+"I learned about this opportunity at an interesting time:
-- I heard great things about your team from Dima, your DevOps engineer
+- My current project is wrapping up at the end of January
-- He told me about the strong technical expertise and great learning opportunities at OpsWorks
+- I heard great things about OpsWorks from Dima, your DevOps engineer
-- I'm really excited about the possibility of growing professionally in such a skilled team
+- He mentioned the strong AWS expertise here and the great team culture
-- Especially given your company's strong focus on AWS solutions and impressive project portfolio"
+- I'm really excited about the possibility of growing in a company that's doing such impressive work with AWS"

-## Personal Development
+## Personal Touch (Show Balance)
-"Like everyone, I have both strengths and weaknesses, and I continuously work on improving myself.
-To maintain clear thinking and comfortable communication:
+"Outside of tech, I believe in maintaining a good work-life balance:
-- Stay physically active
+- I stay active with regular gym and swimming
-- Go to the gym and swimming pool daily
+- It helps me stay focused and energetic at work
-- Try to maintain an active lifestyle"
+- I find it really helps with problem-solving and team communication"